xbeat/Machine-Learning/README.md

 Abstract Base Classes (ABCs) provide a way to define interfaces in Python, enforcing a contract that derived classes must fulfill.
 They act as a blueprint for other classes, establishing a set of methods and properties that concrete implementations must provide.

+## Embedding Layers Transforming Text into Machine-Readable Vectors

+Word to Vector Basics

+An embedding layer transforms discrete word tokens into continuous vector spaces, enabling mathematical operations on text data.
+The fundamental process involves mapping each word to a unique index and then to a dense vector representation.

 ## Introducing Foundation Agents The Next Frontier in AI Decision-Making

 What are Foundation Agents?